The Davdison Institute Team designed this guidebook for parents interested in addressing the needs of their exceptionally gifted

 This webpage presents the joint position statement of the National Middle School Association (NMSA) & the National Association for Gifted Children (NAGC).
 The article helps teachers in gifted education classrooms by defining giftedness, listing possible sceanarios that teachers have encountered when culture has not been understood and explains many aspects of culture to help them become aware of the issues.

-This was the first national report on the status of educating gifted and talented students since 1973.
+This 1993 publication was first national report on the status of educating gifted and talented students since 1973.
 The crux of the paper outlines the 'quiet crisis' occurring in our educational system.
 There are historical data, analyses and recommendations.
-Read the section on Support for Students.

 This is a brief overview of the approach one family took to raise and educate a profoundly gifted child.
 The article concentrates on how the family found the academic fit that kept their child at least moderately challenged while giving him the social opportunities they felt he needed.